What is the quickest way to get started with WEBKNOSSOS?

 How can I run machine learning analysis on my datasets with WEBKNOSSOS?

 Machine learning integration with WEBKNOSSOS is a very interesting topic for us and something that we want to focus more on.
 At the moment, there is a trial integration of a neural network model for neuron segmentation in EM brain data.
 We are looking to expand the model portfolio and integrated analysis.
 Read more about automated analysis.
 We have years of experience with automated machine learning analysis and offer commercial automated analysis services.

 We are also always interested in new collaborations.
 Get in touch if you want to work together on a project resulting in new classifiers.

-webKnossos supports WKW (optimized), KNOSSOS cubes, and image stacks (converted on upload).
-You can also connect to Neuroglancer Precomputed dataset hosted in the Google Cloud and to data hosted by a BossDB.
+WEBKNOSSOS supports WKW (optimized), OME-Zarr (NGFF), Neuroglancer Precomputed, N5, KNOSSOS cubes, and image stacks (converted on upload).
+You can also connect to Neuroglancer Precomputed, N5, and Zarr datasets hosted in the cloud (Google Cloud Storage, AWS S3).

 - The datastore component serves data requests and stores skeleton and volume annotations.

 By default, the datastore is integrated into the main component, and they run on the same machine.
 However, multiple datastores may be connected to a single WEBKNOSSOS instance, and hence data can be streamed from a different storage location, e.g., your university's data center and dedicated workstation in your lab.
 Both components need to be publicly accessible via the Internet.

 For example, the WEBKNOSSOS main component could be hosted on commercial cloud infrastructure whereas the datastore is hosted directly in your lab's cluster hardware.